robstave/angular2-training/session-seven/page3.md

 ```

-So we are using the page object to get the element text...and checking that
+So we are using the page object to get the element text and checking that it is correct.
-it is correct.

 Notice that we did not have to wait for anything to render.
 It just worked.

 Lets do that again, but with the button.
 We already have written everything we need the page object.
 Lets click the button and see that it happened.